 China are world leaders when it comes to digital payment APPs..

 China leads the world in terms of how consumers engage with digital payment apps.
 60% of consumers have now used a payment APP, this tends to be either Alipay or their largest rivals ‘WeChat Pay’, a service function developed by WeChat to connect with a user’s banking and facilitate payment in the same way.

-The fast paced, frenetic modern China we are witnessing is all about speed, convenience and ease of use.
-This combined with the nationwide digital revolution and the uptake of affordable, mass market smartphones has led to rise of APPs such as Alipay.
+The fast-paced, frenetic modern China we are witnessing is all about speed, convenience, and ease of use.
+This combined with the nationwide digital revolution and the uptake of affordable, mass-market smartphones has led to rising of APPs such as Alipay.

-China boasts twice the adoption rate of digital payment APPs than the US and were light years ahead in this sense with Apple Pay only really just taking of in the US and UK, Alipay however were growing their consumer base back in 2004!
+China boasts twice the adoption rate of digital payment APPs than the US and was light years ahead in this sense with Apple Pay only really just taking off in the US and UK, Alipay, however, was growing their consumer base back in 2004!

 How does it work?